 \subsection{The Granularity of Privacy}

-The discussion so far has been about the standard ``user-level'' guarantee of differential privacy: informally, as we discussed in Section \ref{sec:promised}, differential privacy promises a user plausible deniability about the entire content of their data record.
+The discussion so far has been about the standard ``user-level'' guarantee of differential privacy: informally, as we discussed in Section \ref{sec:promised}, differential privacy promises a user plausible deniability about the entire content of their data records.
 However, it is also possible to define differential privacy at a finer granularity.
 Doing so offers a weaker but still meaningful guarantee.
-Formally, this is accomplished by modifying the definition of ``neighboring datasets'', which was defined (for the user-level guarantee) as datasets differing in the record of a single user.
+Formally, this is accomplished by modifying the definition of ``neighboring datasets'', which was defined (for the user-level guarantee) as datasets differing in the set of records associated with a single user.
 Other forms of finer granularity are possible, but here we mention two of particular interest: